 An insightful talk after which I gave myself the promise to not buy anything until I truly need it.

 A new experience which needed a lot of discipline in the beginning.
-For now, I am going to through my whole wardrobe to sort out pieces I am not wearing anymore to donate them or gift them to friends who can make use of them for some more time.
+For now, I am going to through my whole wardrobe to sort out pieces I am not wearing anymore to sell them, donate them, or gift them to friends who can make use of them for some more time.

 I will focus on buying essentials that fit together in almost every combination.
 This will reduce the number of decisions I have to make, but also lay more weight on the quality and longlivability of my garments.